FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Carter Express

 This relatively small company offers CDL training to potential drivers with more time spent in the classroom than on the road.
-They offer solo driving opportunities during training, with a dedicated trainer on stand-by to provide assistance whenever trucks are in motion.
-Owing to their family feel, focus on safety and goos benefits, their driver turnover rate is 60% less than the industry average.
+They offer solo driving opportunities during training, with a dedicated driver trainer on stand-by to provide assistance whenever trucks are in motion.
+Owing to their family feel, focus on safety and good benefits, their driver turnover rate is 60% less than the industry average.

 Best for: Low driver turnover